tobilen/react-styledown/readme.md

-# Styledown
+# react-styledown

-Styledown helps you with styling components through styled components that are not necessarily made for it, such as:
+react-styledown helps you with styling components through styled components that are not necessarily made for it, such as:

 - Components that can receive classnames for their inner components
 - Are not react-based